Cadence-Rx/playwright-automation-cadencerx/README.md

 8. Report set up can be found under `./utils/generate-report.ts`

 > [!IMPORTANT]
-> 🧠 Brains of the project can be found under index.ts
+> 🧠 Brains of the project can be found under index.ts.
 > This is where you can add tags to commands, set up retry logic, parallelization, reporting and more!